Split to Amsterdam train with Sylt Shuttle Plus

 Unfortunately, there is no direct train service currently available from Split to Amsterdam.

-To get from Split to Amsterdam, you can choose from several travel options including coach, flight and train.
+To get from Split to Amsterdam, you can choose from several travel options including coach, train and flight.

 There is no night train service from Split to Amsterdam.